kanaria69/Mainecoco/README.md

-## Where does astronauts hangout after work?
-At the spacebar.
+## Where do you take someone who has been injured in a Peek-a-boo accident?
+To the I.C.U.